Introduction

 Diets rich in polyphenols are associated with slower cognitive decline.

 Nutrient intake alone does not guarantee brain benefit.
-Absorption and utilization are equally important.
+Absorption and utilization are equally important for brain longevity.

 Gut inflammation, low stomach acid, or microbiome imbalance can impair nutrient delivery to the brain.